Addison’s disease in dogs: Its causes, symptoms and treatment.

 Most owners note that their pet develops several problems at about the same time.
 These problems include:

-A less common observation is intermittent weakness or loss of appetite.
+A less common observation is an intermittent weakness or loss of appetite.
 Some dogs have been observed to shiver, tremble or shake as if they are cold.
 Others may suddenly collapse and quickly seem to develop a shock-like condition.

 To further complicate this issue, diseases of other organ systems are much more common than Addison’s disease.
 Therefore your veterinarian may or may not suspect Addison’s disease after talking with you and completing a physical examination.
 It’s most likely that your veterinarian will believe that your pet is ill and will recommend a battery of tests that will assess various organ systems simultaneously.

 Long-term treatment of Addison’s is not nearly as difficult as making the diagnosis in the first place.
-Further, long-term treatment is not nearly as difficult as the intensive care that may be required initially if a patient is in a severe, life threatening condition.
+Further, long-term treatment is not nearly as difficult as the intensive care that may be required initially if a patient is in a severe, life-threatening condition.
 There are both glucocorticoid and mineralocorticoid replacement medications.

 The glucocorticoids used in the treatment of Addison’s disease are not unique in any way.
-Rather, these are the same medications used for a variety of conditions in both human and veterinary medicine.
+Rather, these are the same medications used for various conditions in both human and veterinary medicine.
 The only unique aspect regarding glucocorticoid replacement therapy for Addison’s disease is the fact that affected pets require relatively tiny doses as compared with the doses used for pets with immune-mediated disease, cancer or other conditions.

 Two different mineralocorticoids are available.
 Both of these medications are specific for patients with Addison’s disease.
 The pill form is commonly used in people and is effective at low doses; however, dogs and cats seem relatively resistant to the pills.
 Instead, there is an injectable medication made specifically for dogs and cats that is used once every 25 days.
 This drug is effective and is the recommended mineralocorticoid.